 We evaluate the level of authority for each uncertain tax position (including the potential application of interest and penalties) based on the technical merits, and measure the unrecognized benefits associated with the tax positions.
-As of December 31, 2013, 2014 and 2015, we did not have any unrecognized tax benefits.
+As of December 31, 2014, 2015 and 2016, we did not have any unrecognized tax benefits.
 We do not anticipate any significant increase to our liability for unrecognized tax benefit within the next 12 months.
 We will classify interest and penalties related to income tax matters, if any, in income tax expense.

-Under the PRC Enterprise Income Tax Law and its implementation rules, dividends from Vipshop China are subject to a withholding tax of 10%, unless there is a tax treaty with China that provides for a different withholding arrangement.
+Under the EIT Law and its implementation rules, dividends from Vipshop China are subject to a withholding tax of 10%, unless there is a tax treaty with China that provides for a different withholding arrangement.

-Under the PRC Enterprise Income Tax Law, an enterprise established outside of the PRC with "de facto management bodies" within the PRC is considered a resident enterprise and will be subject to the enterprise income tax at the rate of 25% on its global income.
+Under the EIT Law, an enterprise established outside of China with "de facto management bodies" within China is considered a PRC resident enterprise and will be subject to EIT at the rate of 25% on its global income.
 The implementation rules define the term "de facto management bodies" as establishments that carry out substantial and overall management and control over the manufacturing and business operations, personnel, accounting, properties, etc. of an enterprise.
-The SAT issued Circular 82 on April 22, 2009.
-Circular 82 provides certain specific criteria for determining whether the "de facto management body" of a Chinese-controlled offshore-incorporated enterprise is located in China.
-In addition, the SAT issued a bulletin on July 27, 2011, effective September 1, 2011, providing more guidance on the implementation of Circular 82.
-This bulletin clarifies matters including resident status determination, post-determination administration and competent tax authorities.
-Although both Circular 82 and the bulletin only apply to offshore enterprises controlled by PRC enterprises, not those controlled by PRC individuals, the determining criteria set forth in Circular 82 and the bulletin may reflect the SAT's general position on how the "de facto management body" test should be applied in determining the tax resident status of offshore enterprises, regardless of whether they are controlled by PRC enterprises or individuals.
-Although we do not believe that our legal entities organized outside of the PRC constitute PRC resident enterprises, it is possible that the PRC tax authorities could reach a different conclusion.
+SAT issued SAT Circular 82 on April 22, 2009.
+SAT Circular 82 provides certain specific criteria for determining whether the "de facto management body" of a Chinese-controlled offshore-incorporated enterprise is located in China.
+SAT Circular 82 further clarifies that the identification of the "de facto management body" must follow the substance over form principle.
+In addition, SAT issued SAT Bulletin 45 on July 27, 2011, effective September 1, 2011, providing more guidance on the implementation of SAT Circular 82.
+SAT Bulletin 45 clarifies matters including resident status determination, post-determination administration and competent tax authorities.
+Although both SAT Circular 82 and SAT Bulletin 45 only apply to offshore enterprises controlled by PRC enterprises, not those controlled by PRC individuals, the determining criteria set forth in SAT Circular 82 and SAT Bulletin 45 may reflect the SAT's general position on how the "de facto management body" test should be applied in determining the tax resident status of offshore enterprises, regardless of whether they are controlled by PRC enterprises or individuals.
+Although we do not believe that our legal entities organized outside of China constitute PRC resident enterprises, it is possible that the PRC tax authorities could reach a different conclusion.
 See "Item 3.D.
-Key Information-Risk Factors-Risks Relating to Doing Business in China-it is unclear whether we will be considered a PRC 'resident enterprise' under the PRC Enterprise Income Tax Law and, depending on the determination of our PRC 'resident enterprise' status, our global income may be subject to the 25% PRC enterprise income tax, which could have a material adverse effect on our results of operations."
-However, even if one or more of our legal entities organized outside of the PRC were characterized as PRC resident enterprises, we do not expect any material change in our net current tax payable balance and the net deferred tax balance as these entities were in accumulated loss positions for the years ended December 31, 2013 and 2014 and started to generate assessable income in 2015.
+Key Information-Risk Factors-Risks Relating to Doing Business in China-it is unclear whether we will be considered a PRC 'resident enterprise' under the PRC Enterprise Income Tax Law and, depending on the determination of our PRC 'resident enterprise' status, our global income may be subject to the 25% EIT, which could materially and adversely affect our results of operations."
+However, even if one or more of our legal entities organized outside of the PRC were characterized as PRC resident enterprises, we do not expect any material change in our net current tax payable balance and the net deferred tax balance as these entities were in accumulated loss positions for the year ended December 31, 2014 and started to generate assessable income in 2015.